spawnaga/stock-market-lab/TASK_TRACKER.md

 ## Next Priority Tasks

-1. **Production Features** - Add additional monitoring, scalability enhancements, and performance optimizations
+1. **Documentation** - Expand documentation for new monitoring features and performance enhancements

 ## Implementation Notes